 Measures of employee satisfaction are harder to pin down, but several studies and discussions of BYOD all cite employee satisfaction as a key part of bringing in BYOD.
 One study showed BYOD increased employee retention 87%.
 Happier and more productive employees is great, but the clincher might just be that with or without you—employees are going to use their own devices at work and you need to get a handle on it.

 From Evernote to Gartner, surveys found 30-50% of employees already use personal devices at work—which makes sense given many employers encourage or require people to use their devices even without an official BYOD policy.
 Employees bringing in new devices into work is how BYOD got a foothold in the first place, but as all the studies linked here say, security is the number one reason companies are hesitant to start offering BYOD and on the flip side getting a handle on security is often why companies start BYOD programs.

-It’s easy to start offering BYOD at your company.
+It’s easy to start offering secure options for BYOD at your company.
 In the next post we’ll get into the details, but here are the four steps you need to get up and running:

 - Communicate employee expectations on the use of personal devices at work

 - Tell employees why you’re doing it and how it will help them do their jobs better (education)